From Snapchat to Uber, the most successful startups in 2014 are here. Find out how they made the list.

 But which startups, where, are receiving all of this funding?
 Most of the them were already a part of the Billion-Dollar Start-Up Club, which may be bad news if you’re trying to get your startup up and running.

-These seven startups have already proven to be successful, and there’s still a lot we can learn from their continued journey to the top.
+These seven startups have already proven to be successful.
+There’s still a lot we can learn from their continued journey to the top.

 From a fraternity to a valuation of $10 billion, Evan Spigel’s disappearing messaging app continued to pick up steam this year after securing Series D funding from venture capital firm Kleiner Perkins Caufield & Byers in the amount of $20 million in August.
 As if that weren’t enough, Snapchat is continuing to raise money.
 Most recently it received an investment from Yahoo.

 Snapchat is the third-most popular app in the highly coveted 18-34 demographic — it’s being used by 33 percent of that demographic.
-Despite not having a business model, Snapchat is extremely popular with millennials, and brands like Taco Bell have given us a sequence map to tell other brands how to follow.
+Despite not having a business model, Snapchat is extremely popular with millennials.
+Brands like Taco Bell have given us a sequence map to tell other brands how to follow.
 It’s simple to use and gives people the chance to constantly connect with each other.

 Drew Houston founded Dropbox in 2007 after being frustrated with working on multiple computers.
-Along with Arash Ferdowsi, Houston has turned Dropbox from a web storage provider to a company that is valued at $10 billion.
-In January, Dropbox received $350 million in Series C funding from investors that include Sequoia Capital, Accel Partners, Benchmark, Greylock Partners and Index Ventures.
+Along Arash Ferdowsi, Houston turned Dropbox from a web storage provider to a company that is valued at $10 billion.
+In January, Dropbox received $350 million in Series C funding from investors.
+They include Sequoia Capital, Accel Partners, Benchmark, Greylock Partners and Index Ventures.
 In April, it received $500 million in debt financing from Queensbridge Venture Partners.

 The social network continued its hot streak in 2014 and will be landing another $200 million in venture funding from its investors, which include SV Angel, Bessemer Venture Partners, Fidelity, Andreessen Horowitz, FirstMark Capital, and Valiant Capital Partners.
 Since 2008, the visual discovery tool founded by Ben Silbermann, Paul Sciarra and Evan Sharp has raised $762.5 million in seven rounds, and has over 25 million users.